oiax/tgweb/README.md

 `src/pages/foo/_wrapper.html` will be the wrapper for `src/pages/foo/bar/baz` directory.

 Basically, the wrapper is written the same way as that of the layout.
-The `<tg-content>` element indicates where in the wrapper the page will be inserted.
+The `<tg:content>` element indicates where in the wrapper the page will be inserted.

 #### Example